alibaba/bifrostui/packages/bui-core/src/SwipeAction/index.en-US.md

 ### Disable Swipe

-Disable swipe functionality using the `disabled` attribute.
+Use the `disabled` property to disable the swipe functionality.

 ```tsx
 import {